Fun Tips and Tricks To Elevate Your Halloween

 Don’t be afraid of getting creative with the light for your Halloween shots.

 If your ideas are outside, the weather should also come into consideration.
 A grey and stormy day would be perfect for some darker Halloween shots.
 A little bit of wind would also be helpful to get some movement in the dress and hair.

 Think about the scene you are trying to create with your Halloween pictures and invest in the lighting to match it.

 For example, if you are going for a zombie post-apocalypse look, you might want dimly lit, grey-coloured lighting to create a ‘sick’ portrait.
 These lightweight lights can change colour to suit all your photography ideas.
 This makes them a great investment, no matter what you plan on capturing.
 You may even want to try sticking them inside a carved pumpkin to make jack-o-lanterns extra fun.

 If however, you are going for something with a bit more impact, you might consider using a flash.
 A flash can create good harsh lighting with lots of contrast.

 Take Inspiration From Your Favourite Scary Movie For Your Halloween Photoshoot

-If you are stuck on creative ideas for Halloween.
-Take a look at some of your favourite Halloween films for ideas.
-Then make some intense cinematic style images.
+If you are stuck on creative ideas for Halloween, take a look at some of your favourite Halloween films for ideas.
+Then, make some intense cinematic-style images.
 Not only is this a great way to find inspiration for your costume.
 But it’s a great idea for a Halloween photo too!
-Look at the scenery, costume, lighting and try to recreate the same ambience.
+Look at the scenery, costume, and lighting and try to recreate the same ambiance.